imballinst/how-long/collections/indonesian-police/last-got-negative-sentiments.md

 <!-- datetime: 2021-12-03T12:10:00.000Z -->

+A rape victim's plea was ignored by the police institution.
+Only after the victim committed suicide and it went viral on Twitter, they went to "work".

 The viral hashtag in Twitter can be seen here: https://twitter.com/search?q=%23SAVENOVIAWIDYASARI&src=trend_click&vertical=trends.

 Long story short, she was raped by a police member because Randy Bagus Hari Sasongko (the perpetrator) forced her to consume a sleeping pill.
 The victim became pregnant.
 Initially, she demanded that Randy to be responsible of this, so they came up with a wedding plan.
 However, when she came to his parents' house to let them know about their plan, the parents didn't approve of it because Randy still had an older brother who hadn't married yet and because he was "new" to the police institution.
 Hence, Randy told the victim to get an abortion, which she didn't want to, because by that time, she was already 4 months into pregnancy.